 - Study in British Medical Journal: https://www.bmj.com/content/375/bmj.n2422

-- The caveat that, like all antivirals, it should be taken as early as possible has been a major showstopper for HCQ and ivermectin.
-Apparently, this objection is only a 'side note' now that it concerns a new patented drug.
+- The caveat that like all antivirals it should be taken as early as possible has been a major show stopper for HCQ and ivermectin.
+Apparently that objection is only a 'side note' now that it concerns a new patented product.

 - Are the results really that much better than those of ivermectin, of which more is known about long-term side effects?
 In any case, this new drug (thanks, oh pharma) offers an elegant escape from the ivermectin-denying vaccination spiral and because it is a new, patented drug, there is more interest and therefore more clout behind it.
 Too bad about the price, let's hope it still normalizes.